ChanderG/c-compiler/readme.txt

 BUGS:

 1.See specs carefully.
-2.Char is not yet supported.
+2.Char is not supported.
+3.Division and Modulus operator are not provided intentionally as they involve fractional terms and shift operators.
-3.The symbol table has a max aka hardcoded maximum number of entries at 500.Update if needed.
+4.The symbol table has a max aka hardcoded maximum number of entries at 500.Update if needed.